Local RAG and embeddings

 print(ask("what did I write about kafka offset management?", coll))

-About 30 lines for a working RAG pipeline.
-Replace /path/to/your/notes with your actual notes folder.
-First run indexes; subsequent runs are instant.
+That's about 30 lines for a working RAG pipeline.
+Swap /path/to/your/notes for your real notes folder.
+The first run indexes everything; every run after that is instant.

 Step 4: making it good

 The 30-line version works.
-The version that consistently gives good answers needs more care:
+The version that gives good answers every single time takes more care.

 - Chunk size.
-500 words is okay for prose, terrible for code or tables.
+500 words is fine for prose and awful for code or tables.
 For code, chunk by function or by file.
-For documents with structure, chunk by section header.
+For structured docs, chunk by section header.

 - Chunk overlap.
-Add ~50-word overlap between adjacent chunks.
-Otherwise, an answer that straddles two chunks gets mangled.
+Add a ~50-word overlap between neighboring chunks.
+Without it, an answer that straddles two chunks gets sliced in half.

 - Top-k.
 I used

 n_results=4above.
-For longer documents, try 6–8.
-More chunks = more context but more noise. - Reranking.
-A second model that re-scores retrieved chunks for actual relevance.
-The retrieval model is good at "loosely related"; rerankers are good at "exactly answers the question."
+On longer documents, try 6 to 8.
+More chunks means more context, but also more noise. - Reranking.
+A second model re-scores the retrieved chunks for real relevance.
+The retrieval model is good at "loosely related."
+Rerankers are good at "actually answers the question."

 bge-reranker-baseis a small open option. - Metadata filters.
-If your notes have dates, tags, or sources, filter retrieval by metadata before embedding similarity.
-Massively improves precision.
+If your notes carry dates, tags, or sources, filter on metadata before you ever compare embeddings.
+It improves precision a lot.

-A production-quality RAG pipeline is 1000+ lines of code dealing with these details.
-The 30-line version above is the starting point.
+A production-quality RAG pipeline is 1000+ lines once you've dealt with all of this.
+The 30-line version is where you start, not where you stop.

 Choosing an embedding model